racket/rhombus/shrubbery/0000-shrubbery.md

 of groups.
 Nevertheless, standard indentation includes a one additional space of indentation before `|`.

-## Continuing a group with `\`
+## Continuing a line with `\`

-As a last resort, `\` can be used at the end of a line to continue the group on the next line as it if were one line; the `\` does not appear in the parsed form.
-A `\` anywhere else in a line is ignored, except that a `\` as the first non-whitespace entry on a non-continuing line determines the line's indentation.
+As a last resort, `\` can be used at the end of a line (optionally followed by whitespace and coments on the line) to continue the next line as it if were one line continuing with the next line.
+The itself `\` does not appear in the parsed form.
+A that is not at the end of a line (followed by whitespace and coments) is treated the same as whitespace.

+Lines contianing only whitespace and comments do not count as “the next line” even for `\` continuations, so any number of whitespace of comment lines in the next can appear between `\` and the line that it continues.

 ```
 this is \
   the first group
 this \ is \ the \ second \ group

+this is a group \
+ with (a,
+                       nested,
+                       list)

+this is a group \
+ with (a,
+                \
+       nested,
+                \
+       list)

-\ this is the third group
+this is a group \
+ with (a,
+                \
+       /* this a comment on `nested`: */
+       nested,
+                \
+       list)

 ```

 ## More examples